 Dance in education should contribute to the growth of the individual and this study is based on a scientific understanding of their needs and capacities.
 The modern dance provides an emotional release, an increased sensibility to the environment, skill in working creatively.
 The vital energy for artistic creation is fostered and nurtured; the child is developed physically, mentally and spiritually and the aesthetic side of her values is encouraged to flower.

 There are also numerous photographs in the Hinkley collection showing the diversity of works created on the Fort Street students.
-Something of a surprise are images showing dancers performing/posing next to the sails on the roof of the Sydney Opera House, as in the header image and an image below.
-One has The Forest written on the back but it is hard to imagine a full work, which The Forest was, or even excerpts from it, being performed there.
-So those images need further research, although that the Sydney Opera House didn’t open until 1973 helps with dating.
+Something of a surprise are images showing dancers performing/posing next to the sails of the Sydney Opera House, as in the header image and an image below.
+The photos were taken in 1970 although the Opera House did not open until 1973.

 There are two oral history interviews with Hinkley in the National Library, one which I recorded in 1997-1998 and which is available online at this link, and one recorded in 2013 by Alex and Annette Hood, which is available at this link.